yugr/Lalambda/21/practice.md

   * acl
   * ligogg
   * apt
+But note that `debian_pkg_test` should preferably be run outside of Docker.

 If that sounds too boring, try improving the existing checker:
   * intercept other alloc functions like `realloc` or `aligned_alloc`